Deepak9912/django-travel-blog/README.md

 ## Agile Methodology
 All functionality and development of this project was managed using GitHub where Projects can be found [here](https://github.com/Deepak9912).

+An Agile Approach was used to develop this site.
+That is, each activity was broken down into small bite-sized portions and performed iteratively, so that as it was repeated, it was tweaked and improved on with each cycle.
+According to a report from the Standish Group (2018), Agile projects are statistically twice more likely to succeed, and a third less likely to fail than waterfall projects.

+To complete the overall aim of this project, i divided the user stories documented under GitHub Issues and these then were broken down into specific tasks called User Stories.
+These User Stories are small, self-contained units of development work designed to accomplish a specific goal.
+These User Stories then had acceptance criteria attached for each so that it was clear when the User Stories were achieved as each of these conditions were met.

 ### The Scope

 Main Site goals: